dhicks/glyphosate/readme.md

 This project demonstrates the use of text mining methods to analyze public comments on government regulatory actions.
 Specifically, I analyze comments on a meeting of EPA's Scientific Advisory Panel, held December 13-16, 2016, to discuss the herbicide glyphosate.
 Public comments were posted in the Regulations.gov docket [EPA-HQ-OPP-2016-0385](https://www.regulations.gov/docket?D=EPA-HQ-OPP-2016-0385).

 The analysis is broken into a series of steps.
 Most of these steps are completely automated, using the scripts found in this repository.
 Each script has a corresponding literate HTML version.
 Running these scripts, in numerical order, will completely reproduce the analysis.
-In the steps below, filename links will take you to HTML versions of scripts (generated with `rmarkdown::render`), which include both code and output.
+In the steps below, filename links will load HTML versions of scripts (generated with `rmarkdown::render`), which include both code and output.
+The full repository can be found at <https://github.com/dhicks/glyphosate/>.

 Some brief findings are presented in the final script file, `7_findings.R`.
 However, the focus of this demonstration project is on data-gathering and -analysis methods, rather than the development of communicable findings.